S

 Knoxville, Tenn.,

-August 12th, 2007
+Deceased August 12th, 2007

 Harry was a retired chairman of Stowers Machinery Corp., which he founded with his two brothers.
 He was an Air Force veteran of the Korean War.
 He was a member of Delta Tau Delta and the Asa Packer Society.
 Survivors: Wife, Sarah; daughter; two sons; six granddaughters; two grandsons

 Spring 2007 Alumni Bulletin - In early November (2006) I received a number of email photos of a group of happy and good‑looking "seasoned citizens."
 The location was the lovely South Carolina home of Sarah and Harry Stowers on Hilton Head Island.
-In attendance were Scottie Malcolm with wife Lura, Bob McCann with wife Ann, and Ed Leidheiser with Mary Lou.
+In attendance were Scottie Malcolm (deceased) with wife Lura, Bob McCann (deceased) with wife Ann, and Ed Leidheiser (deceased) with Mary Lou.
 Sue Ann and Ralph Fortney, who also have a place on Hilton Head, joined this group for dinner.
 The conversation got around to the classmates’ prowess many years ago in varsity baseball and basketball.
 All agreed they were awesome jocks.
 Today they are awesome bocce ball players, fortified with copious adult beverages.
 Some things never change!
 Editor's note: Harry died right after this news article was published)

-From Pat Moran's Fall, 2003 Column: Harry Stowers sent this along after our 50th.
+From Pat Moran (deceased), Fall, 2003 Column: Harry Stowers sent this along after our 50th.
 After Lehigh, the Air Force, marrying Sarah, his hometown sweetheart from West Virginia, and the sales department at Caterpillar Tractor Co., Peoria, Ill., Harry and his two brothers, including Eugene '44, obtained a Caterpillar franchise in Eastern Tennessee in 1960.
 Today, Harry is chairman of Stowers Machinery Corp., and his eldest son, Wes, is running the company.
 Harry says that he and Sarah divide their time between Knoxville and their home in Hilton Head, S.C., and that they both enjoy good health.

 Phillip SturialePhillip Sturiale